ryanbahniuk/sassaby/README.md

 <img src="/logo.png?raw=true" alt="Sassaby Logo" width="250">

 Sassaby is a unit testing library for SASS mixins and functions.
 It is written in Node to provide a consistent interface with other front-end tests in your system and for easy integration into a build system.
-It provides an interface for testing these SASS features and can be used with any Node testing library ([Mocha](https://www.npmjs.com/package/mocha "Mocha"), [Jasmine](https://www.npmjs.com/package/jasmine "Jasmine"), etc.).
+Its interface can be used with any Node testing library ([Mocha](https://www.npmjs.com/package/mocha "Mocha"), [Jasmine](https://www.npmjs.com/package/jasmine "Jasmine"), etc.).

 ## Installation